The central principle in our approach is to ensure that terminally ill individuals are provided with the support they need, when they need it.

 Terminal illness is a complex and sensitive clinical issue.
 A terminal illness is regarded as a progressive disease, which can reasonably be expected to cause an individual’s death.
 Terminal illness includes a wide range of different diseases and individuals may have a single disease or a number of conditions at any one time.

-In Scotland, registered medical practitioners will use their clinical judgment to determine whether an individual is terminally ill for the purpose of accessing disability assistance under special rules.
-Special rules will apply to Personal Independence Payment, Disability Living Allowance and Attendance Allowance.
+In Scotland, registered medical practitioners or registered nurses will use their clinical judgment to determine whether an individual is terminally ill for the purpose of accessing disability assistance under special rules.
+Special rules apply to Child Disability Payment, Adult Disability Payment and, when it's introduced, Pension Age Disability Payment.

 Definition of terminal illness in the UK and in Scotland